jcriscione/hidden-figures-1480545084653/README.md

-# Form-Submission-AngularJS-PHP-MySQL
+A simple Angular JS form submission with data storage in MySQL Database via PHP.
-A simple Angular JS form submission with data storage in MySQL Database via PHP
+For use with on-site ipad at Hidden Figures opening event.